luisaziccarelli/T1A1_Workbook/README.md

 - A link and information about the app will be found in the restaurant’s website if they have one or it will be placed at the restaurants counter and tables in a flyer.
 In the flyer the user should expect to find information about the app, how to download it, and pick up/take away or pick up/eat in only options available.
 - Class Menu: Display menu of the restaurant with all food options available by categories: snacks, lunch, dinner, desert, drinks, etc. There could be different menus in this class.
 - Class Order: The user would be able to select the items or food they want and add them to their cart.
-There could be multiple orders in this class allowing for groups ordering different things.
+There could be multiple orders in this class, allowing different people making separate orders.
 - Class Payment: When the user has finished ordering they will be prompted to go to the payment section and add their payment/card details.
-There could be different payment options including splitting bill.
+There could be different payment options allowing for split bills and combined payments.
 - The user is provided with a receipt and assigned an order number that they will need to use to pick up the food at the counter.
 - The user is able to track the progress of the order in the app, via a progress bar feature.
 - The user receives a notification when the order is ready for pick up and their order number and name will be displayed on a screen near the pick up counter.